This is custom heading element

 The project “PLAY TO HAVE CHANCES” aims to create and develop programs based on learning through play (through the platform Element of Play®) in 2 kindergartens and 2 community centers / social services in marginalized communities to create more opportunities for early childhood learning.
 Its objectives are to make it easier for families with young children to adapt to kindergarten by improving the environment and learning processes in kindergartens and community centers / social services, where there is a shortage of educational services for young children.
 A special focus of the project is the involvement of parents, who will receive support to improve skills in meeting the needs of their children and creating a stimulating environment for their development.

 The development of the programs based on play in kindergartens and community centers / social services will be coordinated by 2 non-governmental organizations.
 Each organization will develop an early childhood learning practice in 1 kindergarten and 1 community center / social service.

-The following activities will be implemented within the “Game for Opportunities” project:
+The following activities will be implemented within the “PLAY TO HAVE CHANCES” project:

 - Introductory training in game-based learning for project participants;

 - Practical sessions on the programs based on play with children in kindergarten and community centers / social service;

 - Training of parents in kindergarten;